Aletheia Coaching: An Evolution in Enneagram-based Coaching

 Coach the Uniqueness of Your client instead of applying universal antidotes

 As stated above, ego fixations are composed of a constellation of Parts.
 The actual make-up of these constellations differs between people.
-Therefore, two people with the same Enneatype will have a different configuration of Parts which particular needs.
+Therefore, two people with the same Enneatype will have different configurations of parts with particular needs.
 The counteractive approach coaches every person with the same Enneatype in the same way, ignoring the obvious differences between people.

 Relax fixations with ease using Parts Work